 Dissertation: “Reconexiones con el Consumo Masivo: Las Novelas Peruanas sobre los Medios”

 Jack Martinez Arias

-Jack received his Ph.D. from Northwestern University in 2017.
+Jack Martinez Arias is a Visiting Assistant Professor in the Hispanic Studies Department at Hamilton College.
+He received his Ph.D. from Northwestern University in 2017.
 His academic interests include: Andean literature and interrelations of literature, economy, and politics in Latin America narrative.
 As a fiction writer, he has published the novels Bajo la sombra (Animal de invierno 2014) and Sustitución (Emecé Planeta 2017).
-Currently, he is a Visiting Assistant Professor in the Hispanic Studies Department at Hamilton College.

 Minwook Oh is a Part-Time Instructor for the Department of Hispanic Language and Literature at Seoul National University.
 He completed his Ph.D. at Northwestern University in 2018.
 His research interests include: Modern Latin American Literature, Spanish American Modernismo, Latin American fin de siècle, culture, gender and sexuality studies.Back to top